Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 List of automatically renamed methods, properties, signals and constants
 ------------------------------------------------------------------------

-The `editor/renames_map_3_to_4.cpp <https://github.com/godotengine/godot/blob/master/editor/renames_map_3_to_4.cpp>`__
+The `editor/renames_map_3_to_4.cpp <https://github.com/redotengine/redot/blob/master/editor/renames_map_3_to_4.cpp>`__
 source file lists all automatic renames performed by the project upgrade tool.
-Lines that are commented out refer to API renames that :ref:`cannot be performed automatically <doc_upgrading_to_godot_4_manual_rename>`.
+Lines that are commented out refer to API renames that :ref:`cannot be performed automatically <doc_upgrading_to_redot_4_manual_rename>`.

 Porting editor settings
 -----------------------

-Godot 3.x and 4.0 use different editor settings files.
+redot 3.x and 4.0 use different editor settings files.
 This means their settings can be changed independently from each other.

-If you wish to port over your Godot 3.x settings to Godot 4, open the :ref:`editor settings folder <doc_data_paths_editor_data_paths>` and copy ``editor_settings-3.tres`` to ``editor_settings-4.tres`` while the Godot 4 editor is closed.
+If you wish to port over your redot 3.x settings to redot 4, open the :ref:`editor settings folder <doc_data_paths_editor_data_paths>` and copy ``editor_settings-3.tres`` to ``editor_settings-4.tres`` while the redot 4 editor is closed.

 .. note::

-    Many settings' names and categories have changed since Godot 3.x.
-Editor settings whose name or category has changed won't carry over to Godot 4.0; you will have to set their values again.
+    Many settings' names and categories have changed since redot 3.x.
+Editor settings whose name or category has changed won't carry over to redot 4.0; you will have to set their values again.